sazzouz/zego-challenge/SUBMISSION.md

 ## 2. Solution Overview

-The solution is a Python CLI application built with a modular architecture to ensure strong maintainability and testability.
-The project structure emphasises separation of concerns and follows object-oriented programming principles.
+The solution is a Python CLI-based web crawler designed with a modular, object-oriented architecture for maintainability and testability.
+It leverages asynchronous programming to enable high concurrency, supporting efficient parallel crawling for a single domain.

 ### Project Structure